jenscobie/rundeck-cd/README.md

     Usage: ./go <command>

     Available commands are:
-      server_info             View Rundeck server meta data
+      info                        View Rundeck server meta data
-      promote[development]    Run the job_id configured for the development environment promote[staging]        Run the job_id configured for the staging environment promote[production]     Run the job_id configured for the production environment
+      execute_job[development]    Run the job_id configured for the development environment execute_job[staging]        Run the job_id configured for the staging environment execute_job[production]     Run the job_id configured for the production environment

+## Integration Tests

+This project has a suite of integration tests covering the main functionality of the project.

+If you modify the project and want to verify your changes (and that you haven't broken anything else), run the tests with the ```./go spec``` command.

 ## Author